 Prevention

-- Avoid close, skin-to-skin contact with people who have a rash that looks like monkeypox
+- Avoid close, skin-to-skin contact with people who have a rash that looks like mpox

-- Do not touch the rash or scabs of a person with monkeypox
+- Do not touch the rash or scabs of a person with mpox

-- Do not kiss, hug, cuddle or have sex with someone with monkeypox.
+- Do not kiss, hug, cuddle or have sex with someone with mpox.

-- Do not share eating utensils or cups with a person with monkeypox
+- Do not share eating utensils or cups with a person with mpox

-- Do not handle or touch the bedding, towels, or clothing of a person with monkeypox
+- Do not handle or touch the bedding, towels, or clothing of a person with mpox

 - Wash your hands often with soap and water or use an alcohol-based hand sanitizer

-- In Central and West Africa, avoid contact with animals that can spread monkeypox virus, usually rodents and primates – Also, avoid sick or dead animals, as well as bedding or other materials they have touched
+- In Central and West Africa, avoid contact with animals that can spread mpox virus, usually rodents and primates – Also, avoid sick or dead animals, as well as bedding or other materials they have touched

 - Learn more about prevention at social gatherings

-If you think you may have monkeypox:
+If you think you may have mpox:

 - Isolate at home